Disney Sees US Parks’ Operating Income Fall, Predicts ‘Flattish’ Future Revenues

 Hilton CEO Christopher Nassetta during a recent earnings call said that the leisure market has been “normalizing.”

-Earlier, the market used to be at “very elevated levels,” he said, pointing to the funds people had in their banking accounts coming out of the pandemic.
-But now, people have less disposable income for things like travel, Nassetta said.
+The market used to be at “very elevated levels,” he said, pointing to the funds that people had in their bank accounts coming out of the COVID-19 pandemic.
+But now, people have less disposable income for things such as travel, Nassetta said.

 Vacation rental company Airbnb also recently stated in an earnings report that it has seen “some signs of slowing demand from U.S. guests.”

-In an earlier May report, consulting firm PricewaterhouseCoopers (PwC) said that growth in leisure demand softened for American hotels.
-Domestic travelers are looking for international experiences while inbound traffic failed to recover to pre-pandemic levels.
+In a May report, consulting firm PricewaterhouseCoopers (PwC) said that growth in leisure demand had softened for U.S. hotels.
+Domestic travelers are looking for international experiences, and inbound traffic failed to recover to pre-COVID-19 pandemic levels.

-Hotel occupancy rates have declined for two quarters since November, Warren Marr, US Hospitality & Leisure Managing Director at PwC, pointed out.
+Hotel occupancy rates have declined for two quarters since November 2023, according to Warren Marr, U.S. hospitality and leisure managing director at PwC.

-The firm expects economic uncertainty, geopolitical tensions, and the upcoming elections to potentially affect hotel performance through next year.
+The company expects economic uncertainty, geopolitical tensions, and the upcoming elections to potentially affect hotel performance through next year.

 On the positive side, travel costs have decreased, according to the U.S. Travel Association.

 In June, the Travel Price Index fell from the previous month, led by lower airline, gas, and hotel costs.
-Travel prices currently are “more favorable for travelers” than the pre-pandemic period, it said in a July 11 post.
+Travel prices currently are “more favorable for travelers” than in the pre-COVID-19 pandemic period, the association said in a July 11 post.

 An Aug.
-6 survey by Allianz Partners USA found that people planned on taking “longer stretches of time off this summer.”
+6 survey by Allianz Partners USA found that people planned to take “longer stretches of time off this summer.”

-Seventy-three percent of Americans had committed to travel away from home at least for one night between May and September, it said, while 41 percent planned for multiple getaways at least 100 miles away from their homes for a minimum of one night.
+The survey found that 73 percent of Americans had committed to travel away from home for at least one night between May and September, while 41 percent planned for multiple getaways at least 100 miles away from their homes for a minimum of one night.

 The amount spent on a three-night trip has almost doubled over the past two years, the survey noted.

-“From cityscapes and mountainsides to coastlines and canyonlands, this summer promises a jam-packed travel season as Americans look to plan multiple trips at a growing average length,” said Daniel Durazo, director of external communications at the firm.
+“From cityscapes and mountainsides to coastlines and canyonlands, this summer promises a jam-packed travel season as Americans look to plan multiple trips at a growing average length,” Daniel Durazo, director of external communications at Allianz, said.